pierresendorek/person_detection/README.md

 ```

 Once launched, the output folder will contain
-* a folder `frames` in which the rendered frames will be written
+* a video with the same name than the input video, where the persons are surrounded by a white rectangle
-* a video with the same name than the input video, where the persons are surrounded by a white rectangle.
+* a folder `frames` in which the corresponding frames will be written during the processing.

 Since the process is long, we invite the user to look in the folder `frames`.